Why you should take an ice course at Ballabeni Icecream

 Then it got exciting, because we learned What ice cream varieties we would do today in the course:

-If you want, I'll take Ice cream recipes for this bit by bit in my ice blog.
-Many of them are with egg yolk and for a long time this was a bit too complicated and too delicate for me.
-In the meantime I've got the hang of it, but I still tend to make ice cream without eggs.
-In the ice course we have pasteurised egg yolk from the Tetra Pak.
-This of course makes the preparation much easier.
+If you want, I'll take Ice cream recipes to this gradually include in my ice cream blog.
+Many of them are with egg yolk and that was me for a long time a little too elaborate and too tricky.
+Meanwhile, I have the knack, but I still often rather make ice cream without egg.
+In the ice cream course we have pasteurised egg yolk used from the Tetra Pak.
+This, of course, makes the preparation much easier.

 At every type of ice cream was allowed one of the participants to the master at hand go.
-We learned an incredible amount of interesting facts about the processes, details about the varieties and there were also tips about the ingredients or variation possibilities.
+We learned an incredible amount of interesting facts about the processes, details about the varieties and there were also tips about the ingredients or possible variations.

 At the Banana sorbet we got the tip to scrape off the outermost layer of the bananas after peeling, so that the ice cream is finer.
 And I must say, I have never eaten such a delicious banana sorbet.
 I now also do this for my Milk ice cream with bananabecause then it tastes finer.